HMS Jervis Bay: Depictions

 The Australian poet Michael Thwaites wrote a ballad about Jervis Bay in 1941, while he was serving as a naval officer in the Atlantic.
 It can be read in The Faber Book of War Poetry or online at the Thwaites family website.

 The final action of Jervis Bay was portrayed in the movie San Demetrio London, released in 1943, regarding the tale of heavy damage and subsequent survival of MV San Demetrio, one of the vessels of Convoy HX 84.
-The encounter between Jervis Bay and Admiral Scheer is also narrated in a short story in Alistair MacLean's book "The Lonely Sea".
+The encounter between Jervis Bay and Admiral Scheer is also narrated in a short story in Alistair MacLean's book The Lonely Sea.
 Jervis Bay is also commemorated by the Jervis Bay Memorial Pipe Band, located in Saint John, New Brunswick, Canada.

 The ship is featured as a model in Scarborough's "Naval Warfare" holiday show, which takes place in the summer at Peasholm Park; in the show the ship fights off an enemy battleship and submarine.

 In the Ant and Cleo novels by Dominic Green, a British space fleet names one of its cruisers in the Jervis Bays honour.

 It is also the subject of issue 47 of Hitman and in Volume 6 of the collection, which the protagonists take as an example of how to live.

 The ship was later honoured by the Sea Cadets and Marine Cadets Detachment in Brock Barracks in Reading, who adopted TS Jervis Bay (Training Ship) as the name of the unit.

 Two ships of the Royal Australian Navy have been named HMAS Jervis Bay, however, for Jervis Bay, on the south coast of New South Wales.

 In popular culture

-The ship is mentioned in the 1943 film "San Demetrio London".
+The ship and its sinking is depicted in an early part of the 1943 film San Demetrio London.

-A merchant ship, Jervis Bay, is in the Tony Palmer 1969 documentary on Jack Bruce: "Rope Ladder To The Moon" at 11m 23s; the ship Jervis Bay figures prominently as the camera pans right.
+A merchant ship, Jervis Bay, is in the Tony Palmer 1969 documentary on Jack Bruce; Rope Ladder To The Moon at 11m 23s; the ship Jervis Bay figures prominently as the camera pans right.